Winter is just around the corner.

 Don’t forget that there will be less sunlight in winter due to daylight savings, not to mention cars are harder to brake on icy roads.
 So, it’s best to get your pooch a winter coat with reflective material to ensure both foot traffic and motorists can see them, ultimately keeping them safe.

-Frequently Asked Questions About the Best Dog Winter Coat
+Frequently Asked Questions About the Best Winter Coat for Dogs

-That will depend on a few things, such as the length of the dog’s hair, body size, amount of body fat, age, and health.
+That depends on a few things, such as the length of your dog’s hair, body size, amount of body fat, age, and health.
 But in general, dogs will get uncomfortable when temperatures fall below 45°F, especially for cold-averse breeds.